San Benedicto Island: Ecology

 The eruption wiped out – at least temporarily – all flora and terrestrial fauna of San Benedicto.
 The fauna included the endemic San Benedicto rock wren which became extinct around 9 AM on August 1.
 It is unusual for an extinction to be recorded with such precision, and in this case it was only possible because observers were offshore, documenting how the island was blasted with ejecta.

 However, once the volcanic activity had died down by the spring of 1953, seabirds returned to the island for the breeding season.
 They roosted only north of Herrera crater, where the ash cover had already begun to erode away.
-A few Johngarthia planatus land crabs were present also, having either managed to survive the eruption or, more probably, recolonized the island; their larvae live in the ocean.
+A few Johngarthia planata land crabs were present also, having either managed to survive the eruption or, more probably, recolonized the island; their larvae live in the ocean.
 Still, the island was devoid of plant life.

 By late 1953, rain had removed the ash and pumice deposits in the steeper places of northern San Benedicto.
 At least half the previously recorded plant taxa were again present.
 Numerous seabirds were found breeding, most north of Herrera but a colony of blue-footed boobies was present in the ditch between Herrera and Barcena.